 How to Store

-Store leftovers in the fridge once frosted for up to 3-5 days in an airtight container or wrapped with plastic.
+Store leftover baby cake in the fridge once frosted for up to 3-5 days in an airtight container or wrapped with plastic.

 Best Tips for Success